-Easy vegetarian Thai green curry recipe- without tofu!
-We are using butternut squash, green beans, and all the classic Thai green curry flavors for a delicious weeknight dinner that takes less than 30 minutes.
-Plant-based dinners have never been so easy!
+Easy vegetarian Thai green curry recipe is made without tofu.
+Instead, it is chocked full of bright and beautiful veggies.
+We are using butternut squash, green beans, plus all the classic Thai green curry flavors for a delicious weeknight dinner that takes less than 30 minutes.

 This post may include affiliate links.
 Please read my disclosure policy.

-- Coconut Oil- Use any light oil like avocado or coconut.
+Coconut Oil- Use any light oil like avocado oil or coconut.

-- Coconut Milk- You will need 1- 15 oz can.
+Full-Fat Coconut Milk- You will need one full 15 oz can.
 Use full fat, not light or coconut cream.

-- Lime- I prefer to use fresh lime juice but bottle lime works in a pinch
+Lime- I prefer to use fresh lime juice but bottled lime works in a pinch.

-- Jalapeno, Cilantro, and Lime Wedges- For garnish, this is such a pretty dish the garnishes add another layer of flavor.
+Jalapeno, Fresh Herbs, and Lime Wedges- For garnish, this is such a pretty dish the garnishes add another layer of flavor.
+For fresh herbs, you can use Thai basil or cilantro.

 What Vegetables go with Green Curry?

-The list is endless but here are few ideas.
+The list is endless but here are a few ideas.
 Cooking times may change if you choose different vegetables.
+But my basic formula is to start with either tofu or a starchy squash.
+Then layer on two to three lighter vegetables.

 - Butternut squash